AI Summary

 Next, Create a Blog Post Notification Form

-For example, try making a WPForms signup form with an email address field, then add it to your blog using a sidebar widget.
-Then connect your form to MailPoet’s Post Notification newsletter in Uncanny Automator.
+Build a WPForms signup form with an email field, then add it to your blog using a sidebar widget.
+Connect it to MailPoet’s Post Notification newsletter, and your subscribers will get an email every time you publish something new.

 If this article helped you out, please follow us on Facebook and Twitter for more free WordPress tutorials and guides.